rwth-acis/SWeVA-Core/README.md

 ## SWeVA Core

-The core library for the SWeVA platform.
+The Core Framework for the SWeVA platform.

 ### Installation